 Soft skills are those personality traits and good work practices that enable you to get along with others, be an effective communicator and leader, and succeed at your job.
-While hard skills are more teachable, quantifiable, and apply to the technical requirements of a job, soft skills refer to your social and emotional traits and habits — and they are more difficult to train for and assess.
+These skills refer to your social and emotional traits and habits — and they are more difficult to train for and assess.

 The National Association of Colleges and Employers (NACE) has identified several competencies that help prepare students for a successful transition into the world of work.
-Along with NACE’s list of competencies that employers value most and our own experience in the space, Purdue Global has identified and evaluated students on six professional competencies that are important in the current work environment.
+The eight soft skills (or “career readiness competencies”) included in this article are from the NACE list.

-“We encourage students to highlight these competencies on their resumes, in cover letters, and in interviews as they speak directly to what employers are seeking across virtually every industry and job function,” says Jennifer Katz, director of Career Services at Purdue University Global.
+“We encourage students to highlight these competencies on their resumes, in cover letters, and in interviews as they speak directly to what employers are seeking across virtually every industry and job function,” says Jennifer Katz, director of the Center for Career Advancement at Purdue Global.

-Here’s a list of soft skills employers are seeking in 2020.
+Here’s a research-backed list of the soft skills employers are seeking:

 The ability to express thoughts and ideas clearly and effectively is a highly sought-after skill.
 A good communicator can speak to groups of people with ease, is able to express ideas to others without creating conflict, and can write or edit many different types of communication clearly and effectively.